9dcw/aggregate-plugin/README.md

-# ChatGPT plugins quickstart
+# ChatGPT plugin for *Aggregate*

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
+Deploys a plugin for an api to the reinsurance analytical package *aggregate* for ChatGPT using Python.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 ## Setup